A Surprising Fact: The SAT/ACT/CLT Reading is NOT about Reading!

-Cut Time in Half: This section might be the most hated section of SAT but College Prep Genius will show you how to cut the time you need per question in half, finish all the questions correctly and on time.
+Cut Time in Half: This section might be the most hated section of SAT/ACT but College Prep Genius will show you how to cut the time you need per question in half, finish all the questions correctly and on time.
 You might even have time to spare after you’ve checked your work!

-Speed-Reading is Not Necessary: In fact it probably won’t help at all.
+Speed-Reading is Not Necessary: In fact, it probably won’t help at all.
 Speed-reading is an excellent skill to take on board but it is NOT the key to acing this section.
-With the CPG courses you’ll learn some extra special little known tips.
+With the CPG courses you’ll learn some extra special little-known tips.
 They’ll help you to work out what to look for, which of the information is superfluous, and work out exactly what you should read.
 It’s gold-plated information.

 Skip 75% of Passage: As I just said, there are “secret” ways to work out what is worth reading, and what is not.
 You see, most students naturally approach this section as if it were an English class at school.
 They analyze and interpret the passages.
 When you do the College Prep Genius course we’ll prove to you that there is often up to 75% of the passage completely unnecessary to read.
 Imagine how good you’ll feel when you can happily leave much of the reading alone and still be sure you’re answering the questions correctly.

 3 Types of Passages: The patterns used to create the tests are predictable and if you don’t know how to recognize them and then answer them correctly, the going could get quite tough.
-At CPG we’ll show you the 3 types of passages that you’ll come across on each and every test and give you valuable techniques on tackling each type.
+At CPG we’ll show you the 3 types of passages that you’ll come across on each and every SAT test and give you valuable techniques for tackling each type.

 - Bad in Math?
 No Worries!: Just because you love math doesn’t mean you’ll score well.
-Actually many excellent math students get their lowest scores in this section.
+Actually, many excellent math students get their lowest scores in this section.
 This is because it’s not like the math you do at school.
 You won’t get any credit for working out problems the long way.
 And just like the Reading section there are hints and techniques that will shortcut your work big time!
 The good news is that every math problem can be answered quickly and often without calculations.
 We’ll teach you the built-in shortcuts and you’ll be happily whizzing through the section in no time.

 - Easily Eliminate the Wrong Answers: You only get about one minute to answer each question.
 That’s not much time.
-So you don’t want to waste the little time you have testing each suggested answer.
+So, you don’t want to waste the little time you have testing each suggested answer.
 College Prep Genius shows you how you can get by without ever testing more than two answers.
 This will automatically cut your working out time in half.

-- Find Your Answers Within the Question: Did you know that more often than not the way the question is constructed often points you directly to the answer.
+- Find Your Answers Within the Question: Did you know that more often than not the way the question is constructed often points you directly to the answer?
 And you know what that means?
-Instead of reverting back to crunching numbers you’ll know what to choose without wasting any time.
+Instead of reverting back to crunching numbers, you’ll know what to choose without wasting any time.